Morning Glory

 - Ipomoea

-Morning glory is a common name for a number of species of flowering plants in the family the Convolvulaceae, belonging to the following genera: Calystegia, Convolvulus, Ipomoea, Merremia, Rivea.
+Morning glory is the common name for a number of species of flowering plants in the family the Convolvulaceae, belonging to the following genera: Calystegia, Convolvulus, Ipomoea, Merremia and Rivea.

-Morning glories belong to different genera with slightly different floral, fruit and leaf characteristics.
-But all Morning Glories produce typical funnel-shaped blossoms in white, red, blue, purple and yellow.
+Morning glories belong to a different genera with slightly different floral, fruit and leaf characteristics but all Morning Glories produce typical funnel-shaped blossoms in white, red, blue, purple and yellow.

-The Morning Glory flowers often show marks where the corolla was neatly folded or rolled up in the bud.
-The Morning glory flowers start to fade a 2 hours before the petals start showing visible curling.
+The Morning Glory flowers often show marks where the corolla is neatly folded or rolled up in the bud.
+The Morning glory flowers start to fade 2 hours before the petals start showing a visible curling.

-- Morning glory vines reaches a height of 10 feet or more.
+- Morning glory vines reach a height of 10 feet or more.

 - Some Morning glories are excellent seed voyagers.

-- Morning glories's leaves are heart-shaped, 4 - 5 inches long.
+- Morning glory leaves are heart-shaped, 4 – 5 inches long.

-- In many species morning glory seeds contain d-lysergic acid amide, ergoline alkaloids better known as LSA, whcih are poisonous in nature.
+- In many species the morning glory seeds contain d-lysergic acid amide, ergoline alkaloids better known as LSA, which are poisonous in nature.

-- Morning glories produce round seed pods in cluster hanging from their vines.
+- Morning glories produce round seed pods in clusters hanging from their vines.

 - When the Morning glory seeds mature the pods turn papery brown and become hard.